Anthony Stokes: 2012–13

 Stokes made his first appearance of the 2012–13 season as a substitute in the Champions League qualifier against HJK Helsinki.
 Stokes then started the next game against Aberdeen.
 Stokes then picked up an injury which kept him out of action for five months until January 2013, when he returned as a sub in a league game against Dundee United.
 In December 2012, Stokes was disciplined by Celtic after he had attended a benefit event for Alan Ryan, a deceased member of the Real Irish Republican Army.
 Stokes scored his first goal of the 2012–13 season against Kilmarnock on 30 January, and scored twice against Dundee United two weeks later.
-Stokes provided both assists for Gary Hooper's two goals in the first half of the 2013 Scottish Cup Final, against former club Hibs.
+Stokes provided both assists for Gary Hooper's two goals in the first half of the 2013 Scottish Cup final, against former club Hibs.
 He also received the man-of-the-match award as Celtic ran out 3–0 winners.

 2013–14

 Stokes scored his 50th goal for Celtic with a late free kick to beat Dundee United on 31 August 2013; Dundee United manager Jackie McNamara complained afterwards that Stokes had moved the ball back from its correct position to make it easier for him to strike it over the wall.
 He signed a new three-year contract with Celtic in October.
 On 5 January 2014, Stokes passed another milestone when he scored his 100th competitive career goal, scoring Celtic's second goal in a 4–0 win away at St Mirren.
 Stokes, however, had a relatively poor season up that point.
-In 30 appearances for Celtic he had scored only seven goals.
+In 30 appearances for Celtic, he had scored only seven goals.
 However, the arrival of Leigh Griffiths during the January transfer window saw an improvement in Stokes' form and goal ratio, with the pair forming an impressive partnership up front.

 Stokes was sent off against Motherwell on 18 January for a late tackle on Keith Lasley, but on his return from suspension scored seven goals in nine games, including a hat-trick against St Johnstone, to double his tally for the season.
 Stokes helped Celtic clinch the league title on 26 March, scoring twice in a 5–1 win away at Partick Thistle, the first of which was his 100th goal in Scottish football and the second of which was a superb volley from 12 yards into the top corner of the goal.
-Stokes scored another hat-trick on 27 April in a home league match against Inverness Caledonian Thistle, and also provided an assist for Leigh Griffiths in a 6–0 win.
+Stokes scored another hat-trick on 27 April in a home league match against Inverness Caledonian Thistle, and also provided an assist for Griffiths in a 6–0 win.
 A week later, Stokes scored his 20th goal of the season in a home league 5–2 win over Aberdeen.